Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Introduction

 \section{Introduction}

 Optical-readout Time Projection Chambers (TPCs) are increasingly relevant tools for rare-event searches in the $\mathcal{O}$(1--100~keV) regime, where short nuclear-recoil tracks---as expected in dark-matter interactions---must be detected amid abundant electronic-recoil backgrounds.
 In the CYGNO experiment~\cite{Amaro:2022gub}, ionization electrons drift through a He--CF$_4$ gas mixture and undergo charge amplification in a triple-GEM (Gas Electron Multiplier) stack.
 The resulting CF$_4$ electroluminescence is recorded by scientific CMOS (sCMOS) cameras, yielding finely resolved two-dimensional projections of recoil tracks, complemented by PMT waveforms that enable three-dimensional reconstruction~\cite{Amaro:2025ssv}.
-This optical readout provides high granularity, low noise, and excellent sensitivity to $\mathcal{O}$(keV) energy deposits, making it attractive for direction-sensitive rare-event searches~\cite{Amaro:2023dxb}.
+This optical readout provides high granularity, low noise, and excellent sensitivity to $\mathcal{O}$(keV) energy deposits, making it attractive for direction-sensitive rare-event searches.
+Representative raw event images are shown in Fig.~\ref{fig:raw_events} to illustrate the typical signal morphology in optical-readout TPC data.